Gideon-Esq/what-happens-when/README.rst

 parser for parsing HTML.
 The parsing algorithm is described in detail by the HTML5 specification.

-The algorithm consists of two stages: tokenization and tree construction.
+The algorithm is made up of two stages: tokenization and tree construction.

 **Actions when the parsing is finished**